Snapchat, the Latest Cyber Bullying Tactic?

-According to i-SAFE foundation, over 50% of teens have been bullied online and about the same number have participated in cyber bullying.
-Cyber bullying involves the use of technology to harass another person and is extremely damaging to adolescents.
+According to the i-SAFE foundation, over 50% of teens have been bullied online and about the same number have participated in cyberbullying.
+Cyberbullying involves the use of technology to harass another person and is extremely damaging to adolescents.
 Snapchat is especially challenging.
 Although the Snaps disappear without a trace, their messages can leave lasting impacts.
-Cyber bullying leads to anxiety, low self-esteem, social withdraw, depression, and even suicide.
-Sadly, the statistics show that only 10% of teens actually tell a parent when they’ve experienced cyber bullying.
+Cyberbullying leads to anxiety, low self-esteem, social withdraw, depression, and even suicide.
+Sadly, the statistics show that only 10% of teens actually tell a parent when they’ve experienced cyberbullying.

 Because of these virtual challenges, parents need to be more involved than ever by providing unconditional love and support coupled with stability and structure.
 It's a lot easier to monitor a teen’s involvement on social media if the computer is kept in a shared space such as the family room.
 Also, make sure you have access to their email and cell phone accounts.

-My advice for parents is to calmly talk with your kids about social media, photo-sharing apps, and cyber bullying.
+My advice for parents is to calmly talk with their kids about social media, photo-sharing apps, and cyberbullying.
 Find out what they already know and whether they use these apps.
-Encourage your teen to tell an adult if they know of cyber bullying.
+Encourage your teen to tell an adult if they know of cyberbullying.
 Remind them that no one deserves to be bullied and they won’t be punished if they disclose that someone is bullying them.

 Block the person from your teen's phone and social media apps

 Change your teen's phone number or email address

 Contact the police if the messages are threatening or sexual in nature